miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 Copyright (c) 2020 Hiroshi Miura

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNU Free Document License."
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled "GNU Free Document License".

 Cover illustration is from www.freeclipartnow.com, in the public domain.

-Last update and translated: August 2020  \
+Last update: August 2020  \
-Original written: March 2014  \
 Refer to OmegaT version: 5.3.0

 Screenshots from OmegaT version 5.3.0